 Volunteer

-Support Colorado’s 24/7 human trafficking hotline
+Support Colorado’s 24/7 Human Trafficking Hotline

 Colorado’s 24/7 Human Trafficking Hotline is managed by the Laboratory to Combat Human Trafficking.
 It is supported through the dedication of incredible volunteer advocates.

 Advocates take calls/texts remotely and are trained to handle a variety of call and/or text scenarios with a focus on connecting callers to the hotline’s vetted list of resources and referral agencies around the state.
 Bilingual, Spanish speaking candidates, BIPOC, and those with lived experiences or marginalized identities are strongly encouraged to apply.
 This is a remote volunteering opportunity.
+Read FAQs here.

 If you’re interested in volunteering to support this critical Colorado resource, submit the initial inquiry form now!